clemtibs/wf2ls/test/acceptance/templates.md

 - Templates
-  - This is a template #template
+  - This is a template
+    template:: This is a template
+    template-including-parent:: true
     - with
     - some
     - children
+  - {{renderer :template-button, This is a template, :title " + This is a template", :action append}}
-  - This is the template as a button #use-template:c780314ecc28
+  - {{renderer :template-button, This is a template, :title " + This is the template as a button", :action append}}